 MAT 212.
 Mathematics for Elementary School Teachers.
-A study of mathematical concepts that are taught in elementary school, including problem solving, sets, numbers and their properties, operations on sets and numbers, geometry, measurements, probability and statistics.
+A study of mathematical concepts that are taught in elementary school, including problem solving, sets, numbers, and their properties, operations on sets and numbers, geometry, measurements, probability and statistics.
+Includes a brief introduction to computer science and coding concepts.
 Partially satisfies the SM CCR.
 Does not count toward a major or minor in math.
 Prerequisite: EDU 221.